 - Hole punch

 This necklace is really easy for preschoolers to make.
-They can practice their lacing and cutting skills.
-You can tailor the craft according to their skill level.
+They can practice their lacing and cutting skills, and you can tailor the craft according to their skill level.

 First you will need a heart shape to use as a template.
 If you search Google Images for “heart shape” you will find many different hearts you can print out and use for a template.